The Darker Side of Durham

 Recovery & Arrest

 When Richard Dunn returned to Burn Hill Farm later that day, he found both Sarah and the child missing.
 He noticed that some clothes were also missing, alarmed he immediately went back to Shildon to fetch his wife.
-He then notice some footprints in the mud, heading toward Heighington Station, where he learned that she had left by train.
+He then noticed some footprints in the mud, heading toward Heighington Station, where he learned that she had left by train.

 A porter at Heighington railway station later gave evidence that she had asked about a train to Darlington, and whether another connection could be made on to Richmond.
 Noticing her muddy boots, he asked whether she had been running away from her place of residence.
 She replied that she had come from the Heighington side, across the field.
 On the following morning, enquiries revealed that Sarah had been seen in Richmond.